Art Fazil: England

 In February 2007, Art performed at London's West End Arts Theatre in the Phil Ryan Show which featured UK acts such asBaby Sol, Peter Conway and Evi Vine.

 In March 2008 he completed a course in Business Music at the Institute of Contemporary Music Performance.
 In April 2008, he performed alongside Malaysia's superstar M. Nasir at the Ambassador Theatre in Dublin, Ireland.
 He also began to work as an actor.
-He performed in two telemovies, Kau Mencipta Dosa Ku and Salam Lebaran, in Malaysia under director Eirma Fatima for Malaysia's Astro cable TV network.
+He performed in two telemovies, Kau Mencipta Dosa Ku and Salam Lebaran, in Malaysia under director Erma Fatima for Malaysia's Astro cable TV network.